-Although the administrative procedures concerning procurement may vary, there are several major requirements that should be met consistently.
+Although the administrative procedures concerning procurement may vary from agency to agency, there are several major requirements that should be met consistently.
 While reviewers must concentrate on administrative compliance, they also should be alert to indications of fraud and abuse.
 When indications of irregularity are uncovered, additional assessment of the situation may be needed.
-It is prudent for elected officials and executives to be alert to any controversies or complaints regarding these activities and the staff responsible for them.
+It is prudent for board members to be alert to any controversies or complaints regarding these activities and the staff responsible for them.